2022: Recap & Round-up

 Open exchange formats such as .las, .laz, .e57 or .xyz offer a solution to this problem.
 These file formats were developed by independent parties to solve the problem of data transfers.
 The .e57 format in particular has virtually become the industry standard.
 Almost all registration software of the laser scanner manufacturers can output the format and processing software for point clouds can also read the format.
 Therefore, in most cases, the surveyor will hand over the point cloud in .e57 format.

 The disadvantage here is that the .e57 format, in contrast to the native formats, is less well compressed.
 Therefore it requires more storage capacity in comparison.
 However, the large amounts of data are normally no problem for point cloud software.
 After all, they were developed specifically for the processing and evaluation of point clouds.
 They can be used to carry out measurements and other evaluations.
-With Origins (Pro), for example, you can also create automatic floor plans that can be vectorized and much more
+With Origins for example, you can also create automatic floor plans that can be vectorized and much more

 blank